Surround SCM supports integration with TeamCity. See Surround SCM Third-Party Integrations for information about supported platforms and versions.

 Configuring a Surround SCM repository as a VCS root

 The Version Control System (VCS) root is the Surround SCM branch and repository to associate with your build configuration.

 - In TeamCity, choose Administration > Edit Build Configuration > Edit VCS Root.

 - Select Surround SCM as the Type of VCS and enter a unique VCS root name.

-- Enter the Full Path to Repository you want to use as the root and the Branch name.
+- Enter the Full Path to Repository to use as the root and the Branch name.
 The repository path cannot end with a slash.

 - Enter the Surround SCM Server Address and Server Port.
 If you received a server settings file for RSA key exchange from your Surround SCM administrator, enter the full path to the XML file instead.

 - Select Username and Password as the Authentication Method and enter the Surround SCM username and password.